eranimo/imperianova/docs/game.md

 # Gameplay
 The player controls a political entity in a procedurally generated historical simulation of a random Earth-like planet.
 Events happen within the simulation in a similar manner that they did in Earth's history but on a planet with a completely random geography.

-The player controls a Polity.

 Important characters throughout history exist in a detailed political simulation.
-Combined these characters form Organizations which greatly influential to history.
+These characters combine to form a wide array of Organizations that greatly influence events in the game.

 Cultures are groups of Pops and Cultures with a distinct identity.